 - College of Veterinary Medicine

 There are more than 150 majors from which students can choose.

 Auburn students have more than 300 clubs and organizations to choose from.

 For more than 30 years, mischievous and lovable tiger Aubie has represented the university at events ranging from football games to grand openings and everything in between.
 Aubie is a nine time UCA National Mascot Champion.
 Read more about Aubie's history, accomplishments and more.

 - Rankings and Accomplishments

 A listing of the "First, Few, Only and Unusual" accomplishments.

 Auburn University is committed to preparing our students for today's global economy.
-The Office of International Programs site provides information on the international presence of Auburn University such as the Office of International Education, which provides International Student/Scholar immigration advising, study abroad options and more, information on initiatives sponsored by the academic units, and international admissions for undergraduate and graduate students.
-With over 800 international students, more than 500 AU students studying abroad and a truly global faculty, AU provides its students and community with access to a world of opportunity.
+The Office of International Programs site provides information on the international presence of Auburn University including International Student/Scholar immigration advising, study abroad options, information on initiatives sponsored by the academic units, faculty resources for internationalizing Auburn University, and information on international partners and agreements.
+With over 2,000 international students, more than 1,300 AU students studying abroad and a truly global faculty, AU provides its students and community with access to a world of opportunity.

 Auburn's athletic teams compete in the Southeastern Conference.
 Find out more about the Tigers by visiting the Auburn Tigers Web site.